-Located atop a hill with elevator direct access to town, Cervo is perfect no matter if you are staying for summer or winter.
-They have a great view of the Matterhorn and Zermatt, and I’m totally in love with their alpine style room.
+Located atop a hill with elevator direct access to town, Cervo is perfect no matter if you are staying in Zermatt in the summer or winter.
+They have a great view of the Matterhorn and Zermatt, and I’m totally in love with their alpine-style room.

 I was also pick up from the train station and received a lovely welcome drink – see here for my full review.